tessel/t2-start/webserver.md

   }
 {% endhighlight %}

 In order to make code pushing more efficient, Tessel only pushes the entry point file and its Node dependencies by default.
 Since index.html is not included in this default push, we'll need to explicitly require it with a .tesselinclude file.
+(Read more about project files [here](https://tessel.io/docs/cli#usage))

 Create a new file called .tesselinclude and copy and paste the following: